tammergalal/katacoda-scenarios/canary-deploy-tracking/step2.md

 Our engineers have gone ahead and built a new advertisements image for us, which should *hopefully* fix our latency issues.
 Now that we have our new image, we can use the new manifest provided by our team of engineers.

-Let's make sure we have updated the version tag to `1.1` and given the deployment and service a name to help dilineate it from the previous version and give it the name `advertisementsv11` to differentiate it from our previous deployment.
+Let's make sure we have updated the version tag to `1.1` and given the deployment and service a name to help delineate it from the previous version.

 1. Click the `IDE` tab on the right above the terminal and open `/root/k8s-yaml-files/advertisements_1_1.yaml`{{open}}